-I am a PhD student at UC Berkeley focusing on environmental microbiology.
-My research combines computational and laboratory tools to study how microbes change chlorine compounds from toxic to benign forms.
-By using creative approaches to study genomes in communities, this research has identified new genes, microbes, and microbial interactions involved in the biological transformation of chlorine.
-These methods involve characterizing microbial communities and interpreting gene evolution and function – broadly used techniques in studying microbiomes, discovering enzymes, and engineering strains.
-I believe in helping my broader community, and upon graduating this fall I hope to work with mission-driven teams solving real-word problems.
+I completed my PhD at UC Berkeley on environmental microbiology.
+My research combined computational and laboratory tools to study how microbes change chlorine compounds from toxic to benign forms.
+By using creative approaches to study genomes in communities, this research identified new genes, microbes, and microbial interactions involved in the biological transformation of chlorine.
+These methods involved characterizing microbial communities and interpreting gene evolution and function – broadly used techniques in studying microbiomes, discovering enzymes, and engineering strains.

 Upon graduating, I joined Trace Genomics as a computational biologist to help turn soil biology into agronomically valuable information.